17 Things to Know Before Renting a Car in Milan Italy

 ZTL stands for Zona a Traffico Limitato or Limited Traffic Zone.
 ZTLs are spread throughout Italy, and Milan is no exception.
 Their purpose is to reduce traffic congestion and improve air quality.

-You, as a tourist, need to know the following about ZTLs.
+As a tourist, you need to be aware of the following information about ZTLs.

 👉🏽 Vehicle access to ZTLs is restricted during the mentioned hours.
 Each ZTL will have signs mentioning the hours during which traffic is restricted.
 During these hours, typically only residents, authorized vehicles, or those with special permits can drive inside ZTLs.